 What does this mean?
 CREDIBILITY.
 Would you like to interview for English teaching jobs with ease?
 Would you like your certificate to speak for itself?
 Would you want the hiring school to regard you as better qualified than the others because of your certification?

 It all comes down to “What’s in a name?”
 Your Trinity College CertTESOL is that name.
-Schools all over the world will always prefer a trusted name in EFL and ESL training.
+Schools worldwide will always prefer a trusted name in EFL and ESL training.
 When we go shopping for services or goods, the brand’s reputation plays a significant role in our buying decision.
 You want the best, and a trusted name in the field speaks for itself.

 You must also consider whether it would be better if you took an online course to have your certificate before you arrive and get a job faster.

-There are many types of online course.
+There are many types of online courses.
 Many do not include teaching practice.
-Almost none of them are externally moderated a.k.a. quality controlled.
+Moreover, almost none of them are externally moderated, a.k.a. quality controlled.